Balasana – Child’s Pose: Coming Home

 Balasana has been pigeonholed as a beginner’s yoga pose, and as such, is sometimes discounted by more experienced practitioners.
 It’s true that Balasana is accessible to most beginners, and is excellent for introducing beginners to the expansive world of their own back bodies.
 But I would argue that Balasana is not necessarily an easy yoga pose.

-Because the mind is not overwhelmed by extreme sensation in Child’s Pose, it is far freer to wander than it is in the more physically demanding asanas.
+Because the mind is not overwhelmed by extreme sensations in Child’s Pose, it is far freer to wander than in the more physically demanding asanas.
 So, while Balasana might not be challenging to our bodies, it can be quite challenging to our minds.

 Balance of Rest and Activity